Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 I found that, although `<|endoftext|>` was generally successful at separating out scenes, the outputs were shorter, less creative, and less cohesive than the recommended `***`.

-#### 7.2(b) Top-K=1 Testing

-I feel the need to comment on this, due to seeing it relied on quite a bit in NAI Discord as a more "objective" testing methodology.

 ---

 ## 8. Character/Species "Generator"